 Number of Counts in Peak

-For each of the calibrations performance resolution measurements taken, I used a minimum of 10,000 counts accumulated at the photopeak centroid.
+For each of the calibrations performance resolution measurements taken, this research used a minimum of 10,000 counts accumulated at the photopeak centroid.
 This proved to not be a problem with the source strengths that I was using.

 Test Procedure